rancoud/RTwitterBot/README.md

 * no endpoint for poll tweet

 ## BUG
-use $ in text cause bug -> have to escape it
+use $ in options cause bug -> have to escape it some medias is in 404 (too quick to donwload)